apache/artemis-examples/examples/features/clustered/symmetric-cluster/readme.md

 By connecting node in such a way, we can, from a JMS point of view, give the impression of distributed JMS queues and topics.

-The configuration used in this example is very similar to the configuration used by ActiveMQ when installed as a clustered profile in JBoss Application Server.
+The configuration used in this example is very similar to the configuration used by Apache Artemis when installed as a clustered profile in JBoss Application Server.

 To set up Apache Artemis to form a symmetric cluster we simply need to mark each broker as `clustered` and we need to define a `cluster-connection` in `broker.xml`.